 Over the past couple of decades, ceramic tile designs have drastically improved due to the advancement of the technology used to produce them.
 You may remember a time when tiled floors looked very uniform from tile to tile.
 Today, color, texture and design from tile to tile can be very drastic.
 One tile to the next can be a completely different looking tile.

-The “Shade Variation Guide” was developed by the CTDA (Ceramic Tile Distributors Assoc.) in order to provides the prospective buyer an overall indication of color, shade and texture variations that can be expected with a particular tile product.
+The “Shade Variation Guide” was developed by the CTDA (Ceramic Tile Distributors Assoc.) in order to provide the prospective buyer an overall indication of color, shade and texture variations that can be expected with a particular tile product.

 V-1 – Uniform appearance where differences from tile to tile are minimal.